Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Introduction

 In this paper, we address this gap by providing the first systematic security evaluation of MFD techniques for model attribution.
 Our evaluation framework includes three plausible threat models that capture varying levels of adversarial knowledge.
 These threat models lead to five attack strategies that we implement and evaluate on a comprehensive set of MFD techniques compiled from the literature, spanning different feature extraction approaches (pixel-domain, frequency-domain, learned representations), detection algorithms (statistical methods, neural networks), and evaluation settings.

-We focus on model attribution rather than deepfake detection because it is a harder problem: model attribution does not merely require detecting the presence of model-induced patterns, but to detect architecture-specific differences across these patterns.
-Therefore, model attribution is \emph{at least} as hard as deepfake detection and by evaluating MFD techniques in this setting, we evaluate the worst-case scenario for the fingerprinter, allowing us to draw conclusions for the other scenario: if the techniques prove robust against attacks on model attribution, they should remain robust for the simpler task of deepfake detection.
+We focus on model attribution rather than deepfake detection because model attribution is the harder task for MFD: it requires not merely detecting the presence of model-induced patterns, but distinguishing architecture-specific differences across them, which requires higher entropy.
+Therefore, evaluating MFD techniques for model attribution allows us to draw conclusions for deepfake detection: if the techniques prove robust against attacks on model attribution, they should remain robust in detecting for the simpler task of deepfake detection.

 Our threat models consider two attacker goals: fingerprint removal and fingerprint forgery---the two attacks that have been evaluated in the literature on watermarking for deepfake detection.
 Within the context of model attribution, removal refers to the suppression of the fingerprint signal such that an image is no longer attributed to its true source, enabling malicious actors to disguise images generated through banned or problematic models~\cite{bbc_deepnude_2019}; fingerprint forgery aims to alter the fingerprints such that the images are misattributed to different models, potentially allowing adversaries to falsely implicate legitimate providers.